 Conveniently located right next to the guest house you will also find a bus stop, with regular bus services also running into town as well as to the beaches too.

-How to get around in Mykonos
+How to Get Around in Mykonos

 Since we decided to stay quite central, we were able to easily get around on foot or by making use of the bus service as mentioned.

-To get to and from the most popular beaches we also opted to make use of a water-taxi, which was a fun experience in itself.
+To get to and from the most popular beaches we also opted to make use of a water taxi, which was a fun experience in itself.

 Of course, if you want to explore more far-flung areas of the island then renting a car would be the best option.
 There are also plenty of ATV rental stations in the old, which is yet another very popular mode of transport on the island.

-SUPER SMAR TIP: It’s a great idea to hire transfer services in advance when visiting Mykonos, this way you’ll avoid waiting in line for the bus or a taxi at the port (or airport) during the peak hours, or when a cruise arrives at the island!
+SUPER SMART TIP: It’s a great idea to hire transfer services in advance when visiting Mykonos, this way you’ll avoid waiting in line for the bus or a taxi at the port (or airport) during the peak hours, or when a cruise arrives at the island!

-5 Top Things to do in Mykonos
+5 Top Things to Do in Mykonos when you Visit for the First Time

 With so much to see and do on the Island, here are my top 5 things to do whilst visiting Mykonos.

-1. Visit the beaches of Mykonos
+1. Visit the Beaches of Mykonos

 The beaches in Mykonos are simply out of this world and any beach-lovers dream!
 As such, lazing on the golden sandy beaches and admiring the stunning crystal-clear waters of the Aegean Sea, is one of my top recommendations for Mykonos.